novay/laravel-uuid/README.md

 ### Credits
 * Full development credit must go to [webpatser](https://github.com/webpatser).
 This package was forked and modified to be compliant with [MIT](https://opensource.org/licenses/MIT) licensing standards for production use.

+## Notes
+Full details on the UUID specification can be found [here](http://tools.ietf.org/html/rfc4122)

 ## License
 Laravel UUID is licensed under the MIT license for both personal and commercial products.
 Enjoy!